AlecRosenbaum/cs1653-2017fa-alr152-aap75-amg215/doc/usage.md

 The file server will create a shared_files inside the working directory if one does not exist.
 The file server is now online.

-Also note that the public and private keys for the group server will be saved locally to `FS_Pubkey` and `FS_PrivKey` respectively.
+Also note that the public and private keys for the file server will be saved locally to `FS_Pubkey` and `FS_PrivKey` respectively.
 If these files are present when the group server is started, those keys will be used.

 ## Resetting the Group or File Server